 - 1. You must remain home at all times other than the limited exceptions explicitly permitted by court order.
 You will be permitted to leave your home during those periods solely for the reasons ordered by the court, and only for those periods and reasons.
 At all other times you must remain home. - 2.
 If you require a modification to this condition or your court order, even if it is for a previously approved reason, you must submit to the court for said leave through counsel, or pro se if you are unrepresented using the "Request for Leave from Home Detention" form.
 You may not leave your residence unless approval is granted by the court. - 3.
 You will be required to periodically answer random, unscheduled video calls from Pretrial Services, or provide contemporaneous photo proof to Pretrial Services, of your location during the periods of confinement to your home.
 These calls or requests for proof may occur at varying times throughout your ordered period of confinement. - 4.
 Upon answering these calls, the Pretrial officer may ask that you provide verification you are in your ordered residence.
 This may include showing the Pretrial Services officer a familiar location that was established at the start of monitoring as part of your residence, your address number on a door, house or mailbox, or any other reasonable method to determine you are home.
 The same requirements apply if asked to produce a photo verifying your presence at the court-ordered location.
 The Pretrial Services officer will not ask you to show private areas such as restrooms. - 5.
-If the Pretrial officer is unable to reach you, or you are unable to sufficiently verify you are in your ordered residence the officer will file a Violation of Monitoring with the court. - 6.
+If the Pretrial officer is unable to reach you, or you are unable to sufficiently verify you are in your ordered residence the officer will file a Violation of Monitoring with the court and request a bench warrant for your immediate arrest.
+The court shall issue the warrant absent extraordinary circumstances. - 6.
 If you have any questions regarding your conditions of release, contact your PSP officer immediately.